Kotelny Island: Strategic importance

 Between 1933 and 1993, Kotelny Island hosted an important Soviet naval (Northern Fleet) base.
 With the fall of the Soviet Union, the base was evacuated and only a civilian arctic research station remained located on the island.
 In late 2013, the first steps were taken to reactivate the base, with a temporary airstrip for flying in supplies and personnel established by a Russian naval task force that visited the New Siberian Islands during September 2013.
 Other initial infrastructure and supplies for the base, along with associated personnel were landed by the task force, whose flagship was the Kirov class Battlecruiser Petr Velikiy.

 In September 2014, the 99th Tactic Arctic Group permanently established the base by beginning construction of a military air base, pier and accommodation for troops and their families.
 The airfield is now able to receive Ilyushin Il-76 aircraft all year long which significantly improves the bases ability to re-supply.
 The base is known as the Northern Shamrock.

-In popular culture

-Part of the action of Jules Verne's novel César Cascabel (1890), takes place on Kotelny Island.
-There the European protagonists encounter 350–400 members of a "Finnish tribe" who make their living by whaling and sealing.